Alderege History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The ancient name of Alderege finds its origins with the ancient Anglo-Saxon culture of Britain.
 It comes from a name for a the Old English personal name Aldrich, meaning old ruler, and refers to "a son of Aldrich."
-CITATION[CLOSE]

 Early Origins of the Alderege family

-Another 67 words (5 lines of text) covering the years 1647 and 1710 are included under the topic Early Alderege History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alderege research.
+Another 34 words (2 lines of text) covering the years 1647, 1710, 1566 and 1507 are included under the topic Early Alderege History in all our PDF Extended History products and printed products wherever possible.

 Alderege Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Alderege family name include Aldridge, Aldrich, Alderich, Alderidge, Eldrich, Elderidge, Elderich and many more.

 Early Notables of the Alderege family (pre 1700)

 Distinguished members of the family include Sir Robert Aldridge; and Henry Aldrich (1647-1710), an English theologian, philosopher and architect who designed All Saints Church, Oxford.